open-component-model/ocm/docs/reference/ocm_add_resources.md

   links are not packed but their targets files or folders.
   With the list fields <code>includeFiles</code> and <code>excludeFiles</code> it is possible to specify which files should be included or excluded.
 The values are regular expression used to match relative file paths.
-If no inlcudes are specified all file not explicitly excluded are used.
+If no includes are specified all file not explicitly excluded are used.

   This blob type specification supports the following fields: